CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description communicates a clear and distinct purpose—monitoring and fixing PR check failures—with a specific tool reference (gh pr checks).
+The description communicates a clear purpose—monitoring and fixing PR check failures—and identifies a specific tool (gh pr checks), giving it good distinctiveness.
 However, it lacks an explicit 'Use when...' clause and could benefit from more natural trigger terms users might say (e.g., 'CI failing', 'build broken', 'tests not passing').
-The specificity of actions could also be improved by listing concrete steps taken.
+The specificity of concrete actions is also somewhat limited.

 Suggestions